 He rubbed his eyes.
 The riddle of his surroundings was confusing but his mind was clear – evidently his sleep had benefited him.
 He was not in a bed at all as he understood the word, but lying naked on a very soft and yielding mattrress in a trough of dark glass.

 So Graham wakes up after being asleep for 203 years, having fallen into a coma at the end of the C19th.
-Wells never explains why this happened, but actually it doesn’t matter, it’s merely a plot device to project Graham into the future and to show us what it is like through the eyes of a late Victorian man.
+Wells never explains why this happened, but actually it doesn’t matter, it’s merely a plot device to project Graham into the future , and show us what it looks like through the eyes of a late Victorian man.

-Whilst asleep Graham has not only became a symbol of hope for the common people, but also, because of the investments made in his name by his friends two centuries before, which have grown enormously , he is actually the Owner, the Master of the world.
-As soon as he comes back to life he is plunged into the midst of a revolution as the people, led by Boss Ostrog, battle and defeat the oppressive White Council, which was ruling the world in his name.
+Whilst asleep Graham has not only became a symbol of hope for the common people, but also, because of the investments made in his name by his friends two centuries before, which have grown enormously, he is actually “the Owner”, the Master of the world.
+The moment he wakes up, he is plunged into the midst of a revolution as the people, led by Boss Ostrog, battle and defeat the oppressive White Council, which was ruling the world in his name.

 The Revolution over, Graham strives to make sense of this new world.
 He sees that men and women are different:

 To Graham, a typically stiff man from a typically stiff period, not only did these men seem altogether too graceful in person, but altogether too expressive in their vividly expressive faces.
 They gesticulated, they expressed surprise, interest, amusement, above all they expressed the emotions excited in their minds by the ladies about them with astonishing frankness…The ladies in the company of these gentlemen displayed in dress, bearing and manmer alike, less emphasis and more intricacy.
 Some affected a classical simplicty of robing and sublety of fold…Others had closely-fitting dresses without seam or belt at the waist, sometimes with long folds falling from the shoulders…Every one’s movements seemed graceful